-I came to AA on the 15th of May 1984 after twenty years of very self-destructive drinking.
+I came to AA on the 15th of May 1984 after twenty years of self-destructive drinking.
 For the next thirteen years in AA, I relapsed regularly and almost died on several occasions.
-During this period I probably got through at least twenty sponsors.
+During this period, I probably got through at least twenty sponsors.
 There were many reasons for my frequent relapses.
-My inability to tolerate the God word and a higher power was certainly one of them.
+My inability to tolerate the word “God” or mention of a “higher power” was undoubtedly one of them.

 These two words appear in six out of the twelve steps.
-I used my intolerance of the God word as an excuse to not do the steps at all.
-Moreover, I was in complete denial of both my powerlessness over alcohol and my complete inability to manage my life; either drunk or sober.
-Every time I went back out drinking, I would have to find a new sponsor when I got back to meetings.
+I used my intolerance of God as an excuse not to do the steps.
+Moreover, I was in complete denial of Step One.
+Every time I relapsed, I would have to find a new sponsor.
 A person can get through a lot of sponsors during thirteen years of relapse.
 I have had every type of sponsor you could imagine.

 A recovering alcoholic’s right to be treated with respect